 Complete your Basic Life Support (BLS) Certification at Quality

 Most hospitals and clinics require their CNA and CMA employees to also have their (BLS) Basic Life Support Certification from the American Heart Association.
 This includes skills such as proper CPR techniques, AED instruction and how to remove airway obstructions in both adults and infants.
-You can now complete your BLS at Quality.
-Here’s how:

 Choose between a traditional classroom or blended learning format: